 Unilever Pushed Sri Lankan Influencers To Promote Skin Whiteners.
 They Fought Back.

+A British Cosmetics Brand Pressured Asian Influencers To Promote Its Skin Whiteners.
+They Fought Back.

 The former editor of Cosmopolitan Sri Lanka had a simple request: "Little girls shouldn't bleach themselves."